philipwalton/blog/articles/2015-10-28-do-we-actually-need-specificity-in-css.md

 To restate the question in a way that gets more at the heart of the issue: *If we lived in a world where specificity was never added to the cascade, would things be better or worse?*

 Now, I'm sure some people are thinking: *Who cares?
-Specifity exists, and we're stuck with it.
+Specificity exists, and we're stuck with it.
 So what's the point is bringing this up?*

 To anyone thinking that, I'm happy to inform you that you're wrong :-)